-At Tropic Air, the leading Toronto HVAC company in the Greater Toronto Area since 1992, we’ve built our reputation and business on hard work, honesty, and delivering the most value for every customer’s hard earned dollar.
+At Tropic Air, the leading Toronto HVAC company in the Greater Toronto Area since 1992, we’ve built our reputation and business on hard work, honesty, and delivering the most value for every customer’s hard-earned dollar.
+We also pride ourselves on educating consumers on how to protect themselves against fraud when it comes to HVAC systems.

 • A company whose technician insists your heating and cooling system needs to have multiple components replaced to work at optimum efficiency.
 HVAC systems are pretty durable, and typically only a few components will show signs of wear and need to be replaced.
 If an HVAC company wants to swap out components, ask for a written estimate and shop the competition.